amidaware/trmm-docs/docs/install_considerations.md

 A lot of the values here can be kept as is but feel free to play around with them.
 Full list of options [here](https://uwsgi-docs.readthedocs.io/en/latest/Options.html)

-We will just focus on `processes` and `threads` for now.

-A good place to start (which is the default config that TRMM [generates during install](https://github.com/amidaware/tacticalrmm/blob/c540f802b0d1b2692a0254c868c0cf4f8cfff367/install.sh#L385)) is 1 times the number of CPU cores your instance has for both processes and threads.
-So if you're running a 2 core CPU VM, the default uWSGI config will be `processes = 2` and `threads = 2`.

-Anytime a change is made to this file, the uwsgi service must be restarted for changes to take effect.
-This is done with the following command: `sudo systemctl restart rmm`

 Use your HTTP load testing tool of choice to hit the TRMM API.<br/>
 We will be using [vegeta](https://github.com/tsenart/vegeta) for the following example.